No. 3 UConn women avoid 1st 2-game skid since '93, top UCLA

 “I just had that little bit of my confidence,” Juhasz said.
 “Last game was a hard one.
 All of us got together, we fought through adversity as a whole team.
 It’s not just me.
 Everybody was great today.”

-Bueckers, the reigning national player of the year, fractured her knee last Sunday in a win over Notre Dame and the school said she will be out for up to two months.
-She is averaging 21.2 points, 6.2 assists, and 5.5 rebounds and has accounted for 52% of the Huskies’ offense in points or assists this season.
+Bueckers fractured her left tibia at the knee Sunday in a win over Notre Dame.
+She was averaging 21.2 points, 6.2 assists, and 5.5 rebounds and has accounted for 52% of the Huskies’ offense in points or assists this season.

-UConn hasn’t lost two straight since March 1993, before Auriemma built the team into a perennial national power.

 Charisma Osbornes led UCLA with with 26 points, while Jaelynn Penn had 10 points and seven rebounds.
 The Bruins fell to 0-7 overall against UConn.